Planet of the Apes or the Obamas?

 Attribution Errors due to Negative Media Coverage

 After reading the James, Dovido, and Vietze article, “Social Cognition and Categorization Distinguishing Us from Them,” I have been thinking about stereotypes and attributions a lot.
 How do they start?
 Why do we still believe in them, even though we are constantly told that they are only stereotypes?
-While looking through the list of key terms at the end of the article, I realized that almost each term could be caused by the images and videos shown on the news …
+While looking through the list of key terms at the end of the article, I realized that almost each term could be caused by the images and …

 Read more